tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 You always make a card.

+If you're feeling lazy then just don't.
+Immersion learning is not math, you're not going to get a bad grade if you don't learn something.
+If the word is important, it will come up again.

 ### I'm not motivated and don't enjoy learning Japanese, is it still worth my time?

 Don't learn Japanese.

 It's just honestly stupid.

 Just don't.

 ### When and how to go about dropping the SRS?